-At that time, traffic was much lighter than now, we did the trip in about an hour and half allowing for the border (usually just a wave-through).
-We might leave at 6:30 pm., spend a couple of hours in Plattsburgh, and were back before midnight.
-We used to eat something first, or after, so the actual time at Brodi’s may have been just an hour or ninety minutes.
+At the time, traffic was much lighter than now.
+We did the trip in about an hour and half, allowing for the border, usually just a wave-through.
+We might leave at 6:30 pm., spend a couple of hours in Plattsburgh, and be back by midnight.
+We would eat something first, or after Brown’s, say at McDonald’s in Plattsburgh.

-I recall going to Brodi’s only with Charles, a good friend who now lives in Las Vegas.
+I used to go to Brodi’s with Charles, a Montreal friend who now lives in Las Vegas.
+He knew about the place and told me about it.
 This was between 1970 and 1973.
-After I got married I don’t think I went there again, maybe once or twice.
-We still made the drive but usually during the day for shopping and to try different restaurants.
-The first McDonald’s I went to was in Plattsburgh and I still remember the taste, the pink mayonnaise from the Big Mac.
+After I got married I don’t think I went again, maybe just once or twice.
+My wife and I still drove to Plattsburgh, but for the day, to shop and to try different restaurants.
+There was a Mexican eatery on South Peru, whose chili-dusted corn cobs I still remember.
+And a Lum’s in town, too.

-I can’t recall ever drinking a dark beer at Brodi’s, but even regular lager and ale seemed noticeably different to Canadian beers.
-Unlike today when mass market brands are available internationally, each region had its own brands.
-Eastern Canada as a whole had a different style of beer than lager or even ale in the U.S. In fact, Michael Weiner, in his 1978 Taster’s Guide to Beer, states that “Canadian sparkling ale” was a distinctive type as worthy of notice as other international styles of renown.
+I can’t recall drinking dark beer at Brodi’s, but even regular lager or ale seemed noticeably different to Canadian beer.
+Unlike today when similar mass market brands are available everywhere, each region had its own brands.
+To some degree, they had their own character.

 While playing at Brodi’s, [Dale] and bass player Spencer Bosworth (also a staunch Genesee man) would often do important spoofs of the Genny ads.

 I must have seen those skits, and would have known the ads since Plattsburgh TV was viewable in Montreal via aerial antennas and Rediffusion, an early form of cable.

 It was a way of looking at beer differently, anyway.
 It’s funny the things you remember after 50 years.